-In 2023, our Company continued to achieve notable recognitions in these areas.
-We qualified as a constituent of the Dow Jones Sustainability Index, North America for the fourth consecutive year, a family of best-in-class benchmarks for investors who recognize that sustainable business practices are critical to generating long-term shareholder value.
-This distinction validates IFF's leadership position in sustainability performance and underscores our commitment to executing on key ESG priorities.
-We were also awarded the 2023 EcoVadis Platinum sustainability rating for the third time, placing IFF among the top 1% of companies assessed.
-In addition, following our submission to CDP Climate Change, Water Security and Forests, we maintained our leadership position in CDP Climate Change and achieved management level for CDP Water Security and Forests for 2023.
-IFF continues to be listed in the FTSE4Good Index series as well as in the Euronext Vigeo World 120 Index for ESG performance.
+Across these four pillars, the Company continued to achieve notable recognitions in 2024.
+For example, we qualified as a constituent of the Dow Jones Sustainability Indices, North America, for the fifth consecutive year, a best-in-class benchmark for investors who recognize that sustainable business practices are critical to generating long-term shareholder value.
+This distinction validates IFF's leadership position in sustainability performance and underscores our commitment to executing on key sustainability priorities.
+We were also awarded the 2024 EcoVadis Platinum sustainability rating for the fourth consecutive time, placing IFF among the top 1% of companies assessed.
+In addition, we continue to support transparency and accountability through our submission to CDP Climate Change.
+Water Security and Forests.
+IFF continues to be listed in the FTSE4Good Index series as well as being named as one of America's Most Responsible Companies by Newsweek.